-The yarn is a cotton, and appears to have a tendency toward biasing on knit rows as seen in the tendency to lean in one direction in above photos.
+The yarn used is cotton and appears to have a tendency toward biasing on knit rows as seen in the tendency to lean in one direction in the above photos.
 It has no stretch, so stitches that knit off several tuck loops remain elongated.
 A look at the structure on the purl side:

 In Brother knitting when needles are out of work, the automatic end needle selection may interfere with the pattern, and this is a consideration in many knits.
 Intro to all over tuck “lace” patterns: one to try.
 Two 8 st repeats shown, suitable for all kms

 Single bed: arrange the needles as shown.
-Cast on and knit a few rows, set knob to KCII, knit one row.
-Push in both tuck buttons, and knit desired number of rows.
+Cast on and knit a few rows, set the change knob to KCII, knit one row.
+Push in both tuck buttons, and knit the desired number of rows.

-Double bed: OOW needles on main bed will now be in use on the ribber Set half pitch lever on H, racking indicator on 5.
-Cast on desired number of stitches, knit base rows.
+Double bed: OOW needles on the main bed will now be in use on the ribber Set half pitch lever on H, racking indicator on 5.
+Cast on the desired number of stitches and knit base rows.
 Set half pitch lever on P, transfer stitches between beds arranging them as shown with NOOW on both beds.
 Set change knob to KCII, knit one row.
-Push in both tuck buttons, knit in pattern for desired number of rows.
+Push in both tuck buttons, knit in pattern for the desired number of rows.